-The Governing Body spent quality time this year ensuring the new Principal settled into their role of leading the Academy and supporting the leadership team where appropriate.
-This was especially evident during the summer term OFSTED inspection.
 Following the high turnaround of staff in the previous year, steps were taken by all leaders to enhance wellbeing and promote a positive work/life balance for all staff within the Trust.
-The result being that staff turnover has been greatly reduced for the 2023 year.
+The result being that staff turnover has been greatly reduced for the 2024 year.

-Another challenge that has faced the Governing Body this year was being able to set a balanced budget for the year ahead including adjusting the ever increasing staffing costs in line with the funding pledged.
+Another challenge that has faced the Governing Body this year was being able to set a balanced budget for the year ahead including adjusting the ever-increasing staffing costs in line with the funding pledged and factoring in the General Election and change of Government near to the end of the financial and academic year.
 The Governing Body also scrutinised the three-year budget plan, which is also driving the need to enhance income generation.